localstack-samples/localstack-pro-samples/testcontainers-java-sample/README.md

 ## Run Example
 * Import the project (e.g. in IntelliJ),
-* configure your LOCALSTACK_API_KEY as environment variable,
+* configure your LOCALSTACK_AUTH_TOKEN as environment variable,
 * and then run  the test `TestRDS`.

 It will create a LocalStack Testcontainer and a postgres database instance using RDSClient.